 - 1. What is the name of the person certifying the declaration for your State?
 Douglas G. Carter - 2.
 What is this person's title?
 Superintendent - 3.
 Who is your Governor's highway safety representative?
 Devon McDonald - 4.
 What is this person's title?
-Executive Director, IN Criminal Justice Institute
+Director, Indiana Criminal Justice Institute

-The State affirmative ely accepts the State certification d declaration written below by selecting 'yes'.
+The S State affirmatively accepts the State certification declaration written below by selecting 'yes'.

 Yes

-Yes, uploaded of certification document
+Yes, uploaded certification document

+No